 What voice does well is break down the barriers of interaction between the consumer and the brand.
 However, it is still difficult for voice to convincingly replicate meaningful human behaviour through conversations.
 This can be a problem when it comes to search engine success, as search metrics tend to be focused on engagement and customer happiness.
 Success in these areas is what matters when it comes to search, and success in these areas are challenging when it comes to voice.

 Getting the Technology right for the user

 The technology must be developed in a way that enables voice to have a conversation with the user that is authentic and meaningful.
-The technology must allow brands to translate fully what a consumer is saying through voice, understand their intentions and have a meaningful conversation off the back of this.
+The technology must allow brands to translate fully what a consumer is saying through voice, understand their intentions.
 In order for voice technology to be truly effective, it must understand the nuances of language.
-It must be able to understand words and sentences in context and even be able to sense tone and understand sarcasm to really allow brands to converse meaningfully with consumers.
+It must be able to use words and sentences in context, and even be able to sense tone and sarcasm to really allow brands to connect with consumers.